Radicool-dev/radicool-dev.github.io/content/posts/setting_rust_env.md

 └── error.rs
 ```

-In Rust, a common way to handle application errors is to use an enum to represent the different kinds of errors that can occur.
+In Rust, you can handle application errors by using an enum to represent the different kinds of errors that can occur.

 For example, we can define an AppError: